 10. Red meat and leafy greens

-If a part of your diet, red meat is great for replenishing iron that is lost during childbirth.
-Iron deficiency is common during pregnancy and can sometimes last up to 12 months after birth.
+Red meat is great for replenishing iron that is lost during childbirth.
+Iron deficiency is common during pregnancy and can sometimes last for up to 12 months after birth.
 Leafy greens are also fantastic for folate, vitamin A, C and are a great plant-based source of iron; they are even calcium-rich.

 Don’t feel like you need to be cooking fresh meals all the time – you’ve definitely not got the time for that right now!
 Plan ahead and stock your fridge with nutritious meals that can be ready in a few minutes!
 And don’t be afraid to try meal delivery or subscriptions (there are even dedicated postpartum ones these days for this very reason).

 It’s easy to feel overwhelmed, especially when you’re navigating early motherhood, so don’t forget to go easy on yourself!
 Remember, you don’t need to consume everything on this list every week to get enough nutrients.
 Instead, it is good to be aware of what your body needs to recover and choose from the various options.
 Always listen to your body and give it the fuel it needs to get you through this postpartum period.